 This is just one of the key findings of a research conducted by GetApp Lab, on online resource for PM buyers.

-Almost 74% of PMs are using between two and five tools, and 95% are using two or more.
+Almost 74% of project managers use between two and five tools, and 95% are using two or more.
 This is a clear indicator that there’s a disconnect between the available apps and the workflows/processes that PMs use for managing projects.
 There are a few reasons why this happens, and one of them has a lot to do with the workflows implemented in project management software.

 Another reason might be the fact that managers don’t have a standardized workflow, and they try different apps or a combination of tools and see which ones work best.